Meet Our 2024-25 Team!

 phirault@francophoneschool.org

-My name is Pauline.
-I was born in Reims, Champagne, in the North East of France.
-After High School I studied History and Law and worked in France as a Museum Curator.
-I moved to the U.S. in November 2013 and lived in Arizona (Tucson where I taught High school Art and History) and Ohio (Columbus where I taught 4th grade) for 18 months each.
-I moved to the bay in 2017 and I’ve worked at Francophone since 2020.
-I was a 2nd grade teacher for 3 years and I am now very excited about teaching 4th grade.
-I love hiking, trail running, taking film photography, going to metal/punk concerts and visiting Museums.
-I am very proud to be part of that great Francophone community.
+Pauline was born in Reims, Champagne, in the North East of France.
+After high school, Pauline studied History and Law and worked in France as a Museum Curator.
+She moved to the U.S. in November 2013 and lived in Tucson, Arizona (taught high school Art and History) and Columbus, Ohio (taught 4th grade) for 18 months each.
+She moved to the Bay Area in 2017 and has worked at Francophone since 2020.
+Pauline was a 2nd grade teacher for three years and is now very excited about teaching 4th grade.
+Pauline loves hiking, trail running, taking film photography, going to metal/punk concerts and visiting museums.
+She is very proud to be part of the great Francophone community.

 Nadia Benachour - 4/5th Grade Combo Teacher